 How we change what others think, feel, believe and do

-Deductive reasoning, or deduction, starts with a general case and deduces specific instances.
+Deductive reasoning, or deduction, starts with a general case or law and deduces specific instances.

 Deduction starts with an assumed hypothesis or theory, which is why it has been called 'hypothetico-deduction'.
 This assumption may be well-accepted or it may be rather more shaky -- nevertheless, for the argument it is not questioned.